coinbase/spend-permissions/README.md

 ### 1. Periphery addition to Coinbase Smart Wallet V1

 While implementing this feature as a new V2 wallet implementation was tempting, we decided to leverage the modular owner system from [Smart Wallet V1](https://github.com/coinbase/smart-wallet) and avoid a hard upgrade.
+The `SpendPermissionManager` singleton is added as an owner of the user's smart wallet, giving it the ability to move user funds on behalf of a sender within the tight constraints of the spend permission logic.

 ### 2. Only Native and ERC-20 token support